-- .1 Phenomenology is defined as an attunement of a subject with the express purpose of knowing and understanding what is in consciousness in its essence. - .2 A phenomenological knowing relationship, way of approach, attunement is a critical responsibility in practicing a science. - .3 Phenomenology is a philosophical movement (attunement) that has led to a shift in accent in practicing science in favor of essences. - .4 Two types of reduction are essential events in the Husserlian attunement, namely, the phenomenological and the eidetic reduction. - .5 It remains the special merit of phenomenologically grounded attunement that it continually calls sciences back to essences. - .6 If we will understand something of the paedgogica perennis this must occur on the foundation of the phenomenologically attuned approach. - .7 The scientist must know what a phenomenological attunement, as approach, means. - .8 Phenomenology is a fundamental attitude about seeing and listening to what the phenomena themselves will allow to become known regarding their essences. - .9 The phenomenological way of seeing is in sharp contrast to natural science phenomenalism.
+- 16.1 Phenomenology is defined as an attunement of a subject with the express purpose of knowing and understanding what is in consciousness in its essence. - 16.2 A phenomenological knowing relationship, way of approach, attunement is a critical responsibility in practicing a science.

+- 16.3 Phenomenology is a philosophical movement (attunement) which has led to a shift in accent in practicing science in favor of essences. - 16.4 Two types of reduction are essential events in the Husserlian attunement, i.e., the phenomenological and the eidetic reduction. - 16.5 It remains the special merit of phenomenologically grounded attunement that it continually calls sciences back to essences. - 16.6 If we will understand something of the paedgogica perennis this must occur on the foundation of the phenomenologically attuned approach. - 16.7 The scientist must know what a phenomenological attunement, as approach, means. - 16.8 Phenomenology is a fundamental attitude about seeing and listening to what the phenomena themselves will allow to become known regarding their essences. - 16.9 The phenomenological way of seeing is in sharp contrast to natural science phenomenalism.